IgorAutomation/java-deepspeech/README.md

 # java-deepspeech
-A Java/Kotlin for the DeepSpeech library (because they only provide an android version)
+A Java/Kotlin library for the DeepSpeech library (because they only provide an android version)